alfred100p/alfred100p/README.md

 - 👋 Hi, I’m @alfred100p
-- 👀 I’m interested in Deep Learninng, Machine Learning and AI (or just AI if we're being technical), also Frontend.
+- 👀 I’m interested in Deep Learninng, Machine Learning and AI (or just AI if we're being technical), also Frontend(as a hobby).
 I'm loyal to C++ yet I am part Pythonista.
 - 🌱 I’m currently learning PyTorch.
 I am improving my HTML/CSS and C++ but mainly PyTorch.
 - 💞️ I’m looking to collaborate on nothing(not for ever though), I'm a bit busy now getting a solid footing, once that is over you can get me onboard anything you can convince me as interesting.
 - 📫 How to reach me 🤫 (I'll add an email later.)